-The CiTTA Difference
+The CiTTA DIFFERENCE

-Our extensive research background and data-driven approach meant an ability to effectively utilize both surveys and interviews to collect insights.
+CiTTA’s extensive research background and data-driven approach meant an ability to effectively utilize both surveys and interviews to collect insights.
 Using our language skills, we designed a Chinese version of the survey and conducted interviews in Mandarin Chinese and Cantonese Chinese and engaged a partner to translate the survey into Spanish.

-This on-the-ground, culturally-sensitive approach resulted in a robust understanding of community values and the important drivers for their use of energy, motivation to save energy, and the unique barriers they face to taking action in this area.
+This on-the-ground, culturally-sensitive approach resulted in a robust understanding of community values and the important drivers for their use of clean energy, motivation to save energy, and the unique barriers they face to taking action in this area.

 CiTTA was also able to develop diverse outreach models tailored to each culture.
 For instance, we proposed one model based on the importance of one on one engagement for the Chinese community, and another based on communicating a clear connection to STEM-based education and jobs in energy in the African-American community.